-...and, keep the newsletters simple.
+...and keep the newsletters simple.

-Marketers call this a “lead magnet”, a term that disassociates marketing from relationship-building... and it doesn't even work that well.
+Marketers call this a “lead magnet”… and it’s a term that disassociates marketing from relationship-building.

-Lead magnets, “ethical bribes” (as they’re also called) are a bait-and-switch.The recipient thinks they’re only registering for the freebie, rather than the ongoing cluttering of their inbox.
+Lead magnets or “ethical bribes” (as they’re also called) are a bait-and-switch.The recipient just wants the freebie, instead of the ongoing emails.

 I made 2 dramatic shifts that benefitted my business:

-I’ll explain each.
+I’ll explain each…

 Distinct Email Lists for Content vs. Offers

 People can subscribe to George Kao Best Content and get only my free articles and videos, without specific emails about my product launches.

 (Each newsletter does mention one offer, but it’s located at the bottom of the email.
 The reader first gets what they expected — the content itself.)